Stump Removal Process

 Tree removal takes some time to do carefully.
 Some trees can be removed in about a half hour, while larger ones can take half a day.

-A forestry specialist next visits the site to determine if a tree should be replanted
+A forestry specialist visits the site to determine if a tree can be replanted

 Now, the stump.

-While the previous step lets us know where the utility lines lie, it does not let us know how deep they are underground.
+Diggers Hotline will tell you where the utility lines are, it does not tell you how deep they are underground.

-Considering that grubbing digs down into the stump and roots, we need to know just how deep they are for everyone's safety.
+Considering the next step, grubbing, digs down into the stump and roots, we need to know just how deep they are for everyone's safety.

 The most common question we receive about the entire tree removal process is when will the stump be removed.
 We cannot provide a precise estimate.

-Certain stumps are designated as priority removals because that location will receive a tree to replace one that was previously removed.
+With stumps, some are priority removals because that location will receive a tree to replace one that was previously removed.

 After we make a mess, we clean it up.